-Back pain is one of the most leading causes of disability across the globe.
-In fact, you will be surprised to know that most of the back pain is not always caused by some serious medical conditions like cancer or arthritis.
-Instead, it is often due to excessive stress, strain, incorrect sleeping posture or rough lifestyle habits.
-So here we will be discussing some of the sleeping posture for back pain.
+Back pain is one of the leading causes of disability across the globe.
+In fact, you will be surprised to know that most of the back pain is not always caused by some serious medical condition like cancer or arthritis.
+Instead, it is often due to excessive stress, strain, incorrect sleeping posture, or rough lifestyle habits.
+So here we will be discussing some of the sleeping postures for back pain.

 Now you must be wondering how the sleeping position for back pain can help you relieve this condition.
 A poor sleeping position may even be the underlying cause of the lower back pain because of some unnecessary pressure caused on the neck, hips, and back.
 It is imperative to maintain the natural curve of the spine when lying in bed and this can be done by making sure the head, shoulders, and hips are in a single alignment.
 But do not forget to provide support to your back when sleeping in this position.

 However, there are people who might not feel comfortable sleeping with your favorite sleeping position because everyone sleeps differently and there are a variety of options for people who wants a painful free peaceful sleep.

 - Sleeping on the back with knee support- Sleeping on the back is the best sleeping position for lower back pain as this position evenly distributes the weight of the body and also increases the surface area of the body.
 This, in turn, minimizes the pressure points and ensures good alignment of the head, neck, and spine.

 It is highly recommendable to place a pillow in between the knees to provide additional support to the lower back portion.

 - Lie down flat on their back so that you are facing the ceiling and avoid twisting the head sideways.

 - The position of the pillows must support your head and neck portion.
 Your shoulder must touch the mattress.

 - A soft comfortable pillow must be placed under the knees to maintain hip, spine, and pelvic alignment.